-Selene jerked awake and clutched at the sweat-soaked bed sheets.
-Her breath came in panting bursts, and her heart refused to slow its furious pounding.
+Selene jerked awake and clutched at her sweat-soaked bedsheets, breath coming in panting bursts, and her heart refused to slow its furious pounding.
 A low, animalistic groan sounded from deep within.
 Moonlight slanted across her bed in pale streamers, illuminating the darkness around her, but Selene could only see the images that filled her mind in terror-filled flashes.

-She was in her wolf form, which was always different than her human self—enhanced sight and more sensitive hearing, attuned to the sounds of the night, and her point of view was lower to the ground.
+She was in her wolf form, which was always different from her human self—enhanced sight and more sensitive hearing, attuned to the sounds of the night, and her point of view was lower to the ground.
 In this dream, she’d been watching a house from the deep shadows of the woods.
-It was nighttime, and with the lights on inside the house she was watching, she had an easy view of the inhabitant—a middle-aged woman who appeared to be alone.
-The urge to hurt that woman filled her, overflowing into a barely contained snarl of aggression.
+It was nighttime and lights on inside the house gave her an easy view of the inhabitant—a middle-aged woman who appeared to be alone.
+A gut-level sadistic urge to hurt that woman swamped her, overflowing into a barely contained snarl of aggression.

-She started to move, as though her body had a will of its own, padding noiselessly out of the trees and across the clearing.
+She started to move, as though her lupine body had a will of its own, padding noiselessly out of the trees and across the clearing.
 She had no control, with the need to kill dictating her actions.
 Selene prowled over to a small patio that extended from the back of the house.
-She stopped within feet of the structure and crouched low in a pool of moonlight.
-Her white form blended in perfectly, rendering her almost invisible.
+She stopped within feet of the structure and crouched low in a pool of moonlight, her white form blending in perfectly, rendering her almost invisible.

-And there she waited.
 But the rational part of Selene had no idea what she was waiting for exactly.
-It was as though her dream-self had been here before, stalked this woman, and knew something was about to happen.
+It was as though her dream-self had been here before, had stalked this woman, and knew something was about to happen.

 Trying to take in her surroundings, Selene didn’t recognize where she was.
 She was sure she’d never been to this place when she was awake.
 What was she doing here?
-Panic started to set in, she could feel it in the thumping of her heart.
-Or maybe it wasn’t panic, maybe it was anticipation for the kill.
+Panic set in, bitter in her mouth, her heart trying to slam its way past her ribs.
+Or maybe it wasn’t panic…maybe it was anticipation for the kill.
 Her thoughts were all tangled up.
-What was wrong with her?

-The fur on her back bristled, and Selene realized that a moment of no return was fast approaching.
-Her keen hearing picked up the soft tread of the woman inside the house, followed by the click of the door handle.
+The fur on her back bristled, and Selene tensed as the moment of no return approached.
+Her keen hearing picked up the soft tread of footsteps inside the house, followed by the click of the door handle.
 Her muscles coiled more tightly, ready to pounce.
 The door opened, a ray of light from inside just missing the spot where Selene was hidden, and the woman stepped out onto the patio.

 Selene felt her body spring into the air, against her will, as though she wasn’t in control.

 No!
 No!
 No!
 She tried to hold herself back, make herself stop.
 But she couldn’t.

-Screams pierced the night air, ringing in Selene’s ears as she slammed into the woman.
-Selene sank her sharp teeth into the sweet spot at the back of the woman’s neck.
+The woman’s screams pierced the night air, ringing in Selene’s ears as she slammed into her prey, sinking her sharp teeth into the sweet spot at the back of the woman’s neck.
 Bones crunched under the pressure of her jaws, and the sharp, metallic taste of blood surged into her mouth.
 The woman continued her screeching, thrashing around hysterically under Selene’s deadly grasp.
-With a guttural growl, Selene clamped down harder before she shook the woman like a rag doll.
-She felt the satisfying crack when the woman’s neck snapped.
+With a guttural growl, Selene clamped down harder before shaking the woman like a rag doll, a satisfying crack of the woman’s neck ending the struggle.

-Then, as suddenly as the nightmare had started, darkness consumed her, and she jerked awake to find she was safe in her own bedroom, in her human form.
+Then, as abruptly as the nightmare had started, darkness consumed her, and Selene had jerked awake to find she was safe in her own bedroom, in her human form.

-Usually it was Selene who determined what dreams she entered.
+Usually Selene was able to determine what dreams she entered.
 She could walk in and out of the minds of any person she chose while they slept.
 But somehow she wasn’t in control of this one, or of her actions while she was in it.
 It felt more as if she’d been physically yanked into the vision.
 That alone was cause for alarm.
-What if someone was controlling her?
-Or, even worse, what if she were actually killing people while she dreamt?
+Was someone controlling her?
+Or, even worse, was she actually killing people while she dreamt?

 But what had every muscle in her body shaking with reaction was the fact that this wasn’t the first time she’d had a nightmare like this.
 They’d started coming more frequently lately.